What is the Regions for Biodiversity Learning Platform?

-The Regions for Biodiversity Learning Platform is a unique project that aims at providing effective learning opportunities for regional governments.
+The R4BLP is a unique project that aims at providing effective learning opportunities for regional governments.
 To accomplish our ambitious goals and keep investing on innovative methodologies, as well as to have a consistent structure for regions to access and exchange information, financial support is required.

 Consult nrg4SD Secretariat key opportunities for sponsoring our initiative.
 Please contact: firstname.lastname@example.org